The Irish-boxing.com Christmas Message - Irish Boxing

 We would also like to give special thanks to all the boxing media for the support they have shown us over the last 12 months.

-Finally, and most importantly, we have to thank you, the people that read our little site.
-For over 20 years our readers have once again come in their droves from the four corners of the world.
+Finally, and most importantly, we have to thank you, the people that read our little site and follow out social media.
+For over 20 years you have come in your droves from the four corners of the world.
 Without you, we don’t exist, simple as, and we appreciate your time, thoughts, opinions, comments, and support.

-On a personal level, we feel the site has gone from strength to strength this year despite all which has gone on to hinder sport in general in these times.

 We hope to expand on the service next year.
 We will soon move into merchandise, will bring a gala awards night to the scene and are also exploring a return to regular video content.